Agriculture and Agri-Food Canada - Science and Technology Branch

 Information on employment equity

-Ability and willingness to work overtime, if needed.
+Ability and willingness to work outdoors under various weather conditions.

-Ability and willingness to work with animal manures.
+Ability and willingness to work with hazardous materials.

 The Public Service of Canada is committed to building a skilled and diverse workforce that reflects the Canadians we serve.
 We promote employment equity and encourage you to indicate if you belong to one of the designated groups when you apply.